aws/aws-toolkit-vscode/README.md

 # AWS Toolkit for JetBrains

 AWS Toolkit for JetBrains - a plugin for interacting with AWS from JetBrains IDEs.
 The plugin includes features that make it easier to write applications on [Amazon Web Services](https://aws.amazon.com/) using a JetBrains IDE.

-The toolkit is generally available for PyCharm and in developer preview for IntelliJ IDEA.
-It can be installed from the IDE plugin manager or manually from the [JetBrains plugin website](https://plugins.jetbrains.com/plugin/11349-aws-toolkit).

 This is an open source project because we want you to be involved.
 We love issues, feature requests, code reviews, pull requests or any positive contribution.
 Please see the the [CONTRIBUTING](CONTRIBUTING.md) guide for how to help.

 ## Requirements
 Supported IDEs: